xT0mR0x/mach_msg-server-client-IPC/README.md

 		- check that the data is the same

-  # To compile the code use:   clang -framework Foundation main.m -o Server/Client or just run it from xcode.
+    # To compile the code use: clang -framework Foundation main.m -o Server/Client
     # Or just run it with xcode